-As at the date of this MD&A, Tinka holds 100% ownership of 59 granted mining concessions covering 16,548 hectares at the Company's flagship Ayawilca Project in the Department of Pasco, Central Peru.
+As at the date of this MD&A, the Company holds 59 granted mining concessions covering 16,548 hectares through its 100%-owned subsidiary, Tinka Resources S.A.C., at the Company's flagship Ayawilca Project in the Department of Pasco, Central Peru.
 The Ayawilca Project is located 200 km northeast of Lima and 40 km northwest of Cerro de Pasco, a large carbonate replacement deposit ("CRD") mined for silver, zinc, lead and copper in historic and recent times.
-The key asset at Ayawilca is the Zinc Zone which contains an estimated 5.6 billion pounds of zinc and 25 million ounces of silver in inferred resources, and an additional 1.8 billion pounds zinc and 6 million ounces silver in indicated resources (November 2018 resource estimate - see "Mineral Resources" section below).
-Zinc mineralization was discovered by Tinka in 2012 and more than 80,000 metres have been drilled at the property.
+The key asset is the Ayawilca Zinc Zone deposit, which contains an estimated 5.6 billion pounds of zinc and 25 million ounces of silver in inferred resources, and an additional 1.8 billion pounds zinc and 6 million ounces silver in indicated resources (November 2018 mineral resource estimate - see "Mineral Resources" section below).
+Zinc mineralization was discovered by Tinka in 2012, and more than 85,000 metres of drilling has been completed at the project since that time.